Local-Order Auxiliary Losses Can Improve Autoencoder Reconstruction: NeurIPS Paper Checklist

-\item {\bf Safeguards} \item[] Question: Does the paper describe safeguards that have been put in place for responsible release of data or models that have a high risk for misuse (e.g., pretrained language models, image generators, or scraped datasets)? \item[] Answer: \answerNA{} \item[] Justification: We see no such threats. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper poses no such risks. \item Released models that have a high risk for misuse or dual-use should be released with necessary safeguards to allow for controlled use of the model, for example by requiring that users adhere to usage guidelines or restrictions to access the model or implementing safety filters. \item Datasets that have been scraped from the Internet could pose safety risks.
+\item {\bf Safeguards} \item[] Question: Does the paper describe safeguards that have been put in place for responsible release of data or models that have a high risk for misuse (e.g., pre-trained language models, image generators, or scraped datasets)? \item[] Answer: \answerNA{} \item[] Justification: The paper does not release a high-risk pretrained model, image generator, scraped dataset, or other asset with a direct misuse pathway requiring release safeguards. \item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that the paper poses no such risks. \item Released models that have a high risk for misuse or dual-use should be released with necessary safeguards to allow for controlled use of the model, for example by requiring that users adhere to usage guidelines or restrictions to access the model or implementing safety filters. \item Datasets that have been scraped from the Internet could pose safety risks.
 The authors should describe how they avoided releasing unsafe images. \item We recognize that providing effective safeguards is challenging, and many papers do not require this, but we encourage authors to take this into account and make a best faith effort. \end{itemize}